janwilmans/nullptr/_posts/2019-07-31-optimize-windows-10.md

 [<img src="http://nullptr.nl/wp-content/uploads/2019/07/registry_developer_settings.png" alt="" width="651" height="271" class="alignnone size-full wp-image-1903" />][3]

+# Further optimization

+There are also manual steps you can take to improve, for example, startup time.
+See Settings -> Apps -> Startup and disable all programs you don't regularly use.

 # Aside from windows settings there are tools

 Aside from windows settings there are tools that can make you developer life easier.
 Lets start with installation of tools.
 I regularly reinstall my whole system, every few months or so.
 Installing updating all tools to the latest version and manually installing them can be a hassle.
 Fortunately, [chocolatey.org][4] can install lots of things completely unattended.